cobwebch/external_import/Documentation/Developer/Steps/Index.rst

 Custom process steps
 ^^^^^^^^^^^^^^^^^^^^

-Besides all the :ref:`hooks <developer-hooks>`, it is also possible to register custom process steps.
+Besides all the :ref:`events <developer-events>`, it is also possible to register custom process steps.
 How to register a custom step is covered in the :ref:`Administration chapter <administration-general-tca-properties-customsteps>`.
 This section describes what a custom step can or should do and what resources are available from within a custom step class.

-Custom steps are much more powerful than hooks and should be preferred whenever that makes sense.
-Custom steps have access to much more information than hooks, although most hooks are more specific.
-Also custom steps are registered **per** configuration, which removes the need to test inside them which import configuration is being handled.

 .. _developer-steps-parent-class: